Pre-War Apartments • Downtown Brooklyn, Brooklyn

 Frequently Asked Questions

-Is Downtown Brooklyn a good neighborhood for pre-war apartment hunters?
+Is Downtown Brooklyn actually a good fit for someone looking for a pre-war apartment?

 Check a specific Downtown Brooklyn address